engisraama/MeanStack_My_Doctor/README.md

 Arabic and English support <br>
 Multi Themes support <br>
 fully responsive <br>
-Only authentication module is finished <br>
+Only authentication and security modules are finished <br>